-The application rate of METAM SODIUM SOIL FUMIGANT is dependent on the soil type to be treated and the position in the soil of the pest to be suppressed or controlled.
-Generally, a light sandy soil requires a lower application rate than a heavier mineral soil.
-In addition, if the pest is in the upper portion of the soil profile (annual weeds), a lower application rate is generally required than if the pest is deeper in the soil profile and deeper penetration is desired (perennial weed seeds).
-When a range of application rates is given in this label, consult your local agricultural extension service for more specific information.
+The application rate of METAM 376 is dependent on the soil type to be treated.
+Generally a light sandy soil requires a lower application rate than a heavier mineral soil.
+When a range of application rates is given in this label, consult your local agricultural extension service or your local distributor for more specific information.